TWSOLLTD/PDU/readme.md

 apt update
 apt install -y git python3 python3-pip python3-venv snmp build-essential python3-dev libssl-dev

-# 3. Clone the repository
+# 3. Clone the repository (ensure directory is empty first)
+# IMPORTANT: The dot (.) at the end is crucial - it clones into current directory
+# If you get "destination path '.' already exists and is not an empty directory":
+# cd /opt
+# rm -rf PDU-NEW
+# mkdir PDU-NEW
+# cd PDU-NEW
 git clone https://github.com/TWSOLLTD/PDU .

 # 4. Set up Python environment